leeeecheer/SC1015-Mini-Project/README.md

 # Notebooks
 ## Data Cleaning and Preparation
 The code in this notebook is cleaned to ensure that there are no null values or values which do not fit the category of the column.
-For data cleaning, we removed the ID column as we find it unnecessary since we can use the indexes of the column.
+For data cleaning, we removed the ID column since we can just use the indexes of the column.
 For data preparation, we added the Risk_Class column which is the representative of the Risk_Flag column but with object values instead.

 ## Exploratory Data Analysis
 The code in this notebook is to extract the individual variables from the dataset for visualisation.
 We have conducted both Uni-variate and Bi-variate analysis to aid us in our visualisation.
 For Uni-variate visualisation, we checked each variable through the use of barplots and by printing the values of those with too many values(CITY).
 For Bi-variate visualisation, we used boxplots and a pairplot to compare the numerical variables to the Risk_Class column.
 When comparing categorical variables to Risk_Class, we used barplots and heatmaps.
 For complex relationships where we analysed the numeric variables based on the Risk_Class, we used a jointplot and a correlogram to visualise the data.